Skip to main content Skip to navigation

 My Research

 In the face of increasing global food demand, development of new crop varieties that are more resilient, require less input or are resistant to pests and diseases is a key approach to addressing this challenge.
 Genetic diversity is the key resource from which these desirable traits can be found.
-The UK Vegetable Genebank (UKVGB) boasts a collection of about 14,000 seed samples across many different vegetable species including carrot, onion and many Brassica oleracea varieties.
+The UK Vegetable Genebank (UKVGB) boasts a collection of about 14,000 seed samples across many different vegetable species including carrot, onion and many Brassica oleracea (cabbage, broccoli, kale, etc) varieties.

 Several of these important vegetable crop species pose challenges to investigating genetic diversity.
 Onion in particular has an extremely large genome of 16Gb (with the human genome being 3.1Gb), proving typical genomics-based genetic characterisation difficult.
 Onions are a key target for improvement; they are a staple crop in many cultures and cuisines, and are one of the most highly produced crops, with over 140 million tons being produced globally in 2022.
 Recent improvements in sequencing technologies and techniques, such as associative transcriptomics, have made it more feasible to fully investigate the diversity available in the UKVGB's collection of onion seeds.
+Associative transcriptomics uses RNA rather than DNA, as so greatly reduces the impact of the large genome and focuses on coding regions of the genome.

 Dr Charlotte Allender - Primary Supervisor